 So we have a highly vested interest in our right to voluntarily seek professional counseling and life coaching and to attend workshops and support groups, if we wish, in pursuit of our goal to minimize, to the extent possible — or at least manage — our same-sex attractions in ways that align with our faith, our values, our beliefs, morals and life goals.

 The term “conversion therapy” was made up by gay activists who oppose the practice.
 In our experience as past and current clients, almost all the criticism about so-called “conversion therapy” is based on lies.
+An actual psychological modality called “conversion therapy” doesn’t even exist!
 It’s really just talk therapy but for people like us who aren’t completely comfortable with a gay identity or living a gay life, people who want to consider our options and address underlying issues related to our sexuality.
 Everyone should have the same right.

 Our Own Experience As Clients